 A great way to do that is to find a mentor.
 Look for someone in your company or your field who can give you practical advice and support.
 This might be a senior leader, or a leader at another company that you look up to.Read: The difference between hard skills and soft skills: Examples from 14 Asana team members

 The next time you feel tempted to compare yourself to your peers, try to take a step back and instead see what you can learn from them.
-The fact of the matter is, there are people on your team who are better at some things than you are.
-That doesn’t make you less worthy—but it does create an opportunity for you to learn from them.
-Similarly, you have certain talents and skills that you can share with your peers to help them succeed in their roles.
+The fact of the matter is, you will have team members who have strengths in certain areas you don’t, and vice versa.
+That doesn’t make you less worthy—but rather creates an opportunity for your team to learn from one another to grow and succeed in your roles.

-Over time, you might notice that you always experience impostor syndrome when a specific thing happens.
+Over time, you might notice that you always experience imposter syndrome when a specific thing happens.
 If that’s the case, prepare in advance of that situation so you can combat the effects.

-For example, let’s say you frequently get impostor syndrome while filling out your self review during your team’s performance cycle.
+For example, let’s say you typically get nervous while filling out your self review during your team’s performance cycle.
 If that level of reflection makes you uncomfortable, try keeping a list of things you accomplish over the course of the quarter or year in your collaboration software.
 That way, when the performance review cycle rolls around, you already have your self review written, without even worrying about it.

-Sometimes, the best way to fight impostor syndrome is to face it head on.
+Sometimes, the best way to fight imposter syndrome is to face it head on.
 The next time you feel like you did something well, celebrate it!
 If you’re comfortable, share your accomplishment with your team.
-But if that feels like too much of a step right now, share it with someone outside of work, like a friend or a family member.

 You aren’t limited to doing this when you do a good job, either.
 Try creating a list of the qualities and skills you possess.
-These can be specific to your role—like being a great salesperson—or more general to who you are—like always being there for your team members.
-Keep this list, along with a collection of additional feedback you’ve gotten from your manager and peers over time, and review it when you need a boost.
+These can be specific to your role—like being a great salesperson—or more general to who you are, like always being there for your team members.

-In addition to laying out the path for success from day one, make sure new team members also have ample opportunity to connect with other team members.
+In addition to laying out the path for success from day one, make sure everyone also has ample opportunity to connect with other teammates.

-One of the best ways to do this is to set your new team member up with a mentor early on.
-Their mentor should be a peer in an adjacent team, so they have someone to talk to who isn’t their manager.
+One of the best ways to do this is to set your new team member up with a mentor.
+Their mentor should be a peer in an adjacent team so they have someone to talk to who isn’t their manager.

-It can be intimidating for new hires if they don’t know where to ask questions or who to talk to.
-This is specially true for team members that are onboarded remotely.
-Without a clear sense of team and company communication norms, team members can have a hard time overcoming that initial communication hurdle.
+It can be intimidating if team members don’t know where to ask questions or who to approach.
+Without a clear sense of team and communication norms, team members can have a hard time overcoming that initial hurdle.

 Which tool to use when